microstates/ember/README.md

 #### `shift()`

-Removes first item from the list.
+Makes a new list with the first item of the list removed.

 ```handlebars
 <button onclick={{action numbers.shift}}>